jidongxiao/CSCI1200-DataStructures/lectures/08_vector_implementation/README.md

 declaration.

-- The templated functions defined outside the template class declaration must be preceded by the phrase: template <class T> and then when Vec is referred to it must be as Vec<T> .
+- The templated functions defined outside the template class declaration must be preceded by the phrase: template &lt;class T&gt; and then when Vec is referred to it must be as Vec&lt;T&gt;.
 For example, for member function create (two versions), we write:

 ```cpp